AlgoTradingHub/theplatform-book/source/reference/types/types.md

 The **!** verb has one nice property - it might be evaluated at parse time if its argument is constant.
 :::

-This example just assigns constant integer value at runtime:
+This example just assigns constant integer vаlue at runtime:

 ```o
 o)a:!`v`int